Enzo Maresca: Chelsea head coach leaves Stamford Bridge | Replacement set to be announced imminently

 Enzo Maresca has left his role as Chelsea head coach after 18 months in charge at Stamford Bridge.

-The Italian departs with the club fifth in the Premier League table - 15 points adrift of leaders Arsenal - following one win from their last seven top-flight games.
+The Italian departs after a breakdown in relations with the club and a run of poor results - one win from the last seven Premier League games - that has left them 15 points adrift of leaders Arsenal.

+Sky Sports News has reported that Maresca's exit was unanimously agreed by Chelsea's board.

+Chelsea's recent poor form, disagreements on return-to-play protocols for injured players and speculation linking Maresca with Manchester City are all understood to have been significant factors in Maresca's departure.

-Chelsea expect to announce a new head coach in a matter of days, with Liam Rosenior understood to be one of a handful of candidates who will be considered as a replacement.
+Chelsea expect to announce a new head coach in a matter of days, with Liam Rosenior, currently manager at Strasbourg - a partner club of Chelsea having been bought by Todd Boehly and Clearlake Capital's BlueCo group - one of a handful of candidates who will be considered as a replacement.

 - Got Sky?
 Watch Chelsea games LIVE on your phone📱